 Johnson’s advice to any other athletes enduring this transition is a word of warning of the time management aspect.
-She notes that a college athlete must be ready to “take a few months out of your life and focus it all on sports and school.”
+She notes a college athlete must be ready to “take a few months out of your life and focus it all on sports and school.”

 Finding the balance between practices and studying is also an important skill to master early on, according to Johnson.

 Dawn Chamberlin, head coach of the Salisbury Field Hockey team, reflected on the annual adjustment of freshman athletes.

 “Athletes mentally prepared to going from top dog at their high schools to the bottom in college.”
 Chamberlin said.
 “There’s a big jump in expectations, skill level and fitness level that are required for them to be successful.”